gtrainor/recipes-and-ratings-analysis1/README.md

 #### Bivariate Analysis

-The scatter plot visualizes the relationship between Sodium and Protein content in recipes, categorized by the 'healthy' and 'healthy-2' tags.
+The scatter plot visualizes the relationship between Sodium and Protein content in recipes, categorized by the `healthy` and `healthy-2` tags.
 In the plot, recipes labeled as "healthy" (green) tend to cluster in regions with lower sodium levels and varying protein amounts, indicating that healthier recipes often prioritize low sodium content while maintaining a range of protein levels.
 The pattern suggests that lower sodium content is a consistent trait in recipes labeled as healthy, while protein varies more widely.
 Additionally there seems to be a greater amount of 'unhealthy' recipes in comparison to the 'healthy' recipes, as the red colors seems to outweight the green ones substantially so.

 <iframe